Charlie Ebersol

-Charles Duncan Ebersol (born December 30, 1982) is an American television and film producer and director.
-Ebersol is best known as the co-founder of The Company with Justin Hochberg, executive producer of USA Network's NFL Characters Unite and a co-producer of The Profit on CNBC.
-He is also the co-founder and CEO of the now-defunct Alliance of American Football.
+Charles Duncan Ebersol (born December 30, 1982) is an American entrepreneur and filmmaker.
+Ebersol is best known as the co-founder of Tempus Ex Machina and The Company, executive producer of USA Network's NFL Characters Unite and a co-producer of The Profit on CNBC.
+He was also the co-founder and CEO of the now-defunct Alliance of American Football.

-In 2012, Ebersol was named by The Hollywood Reporter as one of Reality Television's 50 Most Powerful Producers.

-Early life
+Early life and education

 Charlie Ebersol was born in Torrington, Connecticut, the son of actress Susan Saint James and senior television executive Dick Ebersol.

-Plane crash

-On November 28, 2004, during Charlie Ebersol's senior year at the University of Notre Dame, a private chartered jet carrying Dick Ebersol and his two sons Charlie and Teddy crashed during takeoff.
-Charlie rescued his father from the wreckage, but Charlie's younger brother, Teddy, along with the pilot and a flight attendant were killed.
-The injuries the Ebersols sustained in the plane crash were extensive; Dick Ebersol fractured six vertebrae, sternum, three ribs, pelvis, and coccyx, and Charlie Ebersol burned his arm and suffered a less severe back injury.
-Charlie Ebersol returned to Notre Dame shortly after the plane crash to finish his senior year and graduated with a Bachelor of Arts degree on May 15, 2005.
+On November 28, 2004, during Ebersol's senior year at the University of Notre Dame, he was involved in a plane crash along with his father.
+Ebersol and his father survived the crash while his younger brother, Teddy, along with the pilot and a flight attendant were killed.
+The injuries the Ebersols sustained in the plane crash were extensive, but he returned to Notre Dame to finish his senior year and graduated with a Bachelor of Arts degree.

+Career

-Early projects
+Early career

 While studying at Notre Dame, Ebersol created his first documentary entitled Ithuteng: Never Stop Learning in 2006.
 The movie received critical acclaim, winning the Toronto International Film Festival's first OneXOne award and inspired Oprah Winfrey to donate $1.14 million to the Ithuteng Trust School.
 He produced the documentaries Don't Look Down, about the life of Olympian Shaun White after he won Olympic Gold in 2006, and Tradition Never Graduates, a film about Notre Dame Football.

 In 2009, Ebersol formed and sold Saint James Films and also co-created and executive produced NBC's The Wanted, a primetime show in which Ebersol and producing partner Adam Ciralsky led a team of former Navy Seals, a former UN Ambassador and a former Lieutenant Green Beret around the world in search of the most wanted terrorists and war criminals.

-The Company
+Production career

 In 2011, Charlie Ebersol co-founded The Hochberg-Ebersol (THE) Company with Justin Hochberg and Mike Lanigan.
 Early projects included TNT's The Great Escape, executive produced with Bertram van Munster, Ron Howard and Brian Grazer, and History's Off the Grid: Million Dollar Manhunt.

 Ebersol created USA Network's The Moment in 2013, a show hosted by Kurt Warner devoted to giving Americans a second chance to achieve their dreams.
 Ebersol was inspired to create the show after receiving his own second chance at life after surviving a plane crash in 2004.
-Ebersol co-created and executive produced NFL Characters Unite, a yearly television special with USA Network and The Profit on CNBC.
+Ebersol co-created and executive produced NFL Characters Unite, a yearly television special with USA Network, as well as The Profit and West Texas Investors Club on CNBC.
 In 2013 he worked with Dolph Lundgren on the Reelz competition show Race to the Scene.